h2oai/h2o-3/h2o-docs/new_look_docs/includes/_H2O-DevDocker.rst

     docker is configured to use the default machine with IP 192.168.99.100 For help getting started, check out the docs at https://docs.docker.com

-After obtaining the IP address, point your `browser <localhost:54321>`__ to the specified ip address and port.
+After obtaining the IP address, point your browser to the specified ip address and port.
 In R, you can access the instance by installing the latest version of the H2O R package and running:

 ::